-A lot of blogs are pretty shit.
-There’s no getting away from that fact, sorry.
-Mine is probably shit too, but I’m OK with that.
-Yes, before you start, I know this very much depends on what your definition of shit actually is.
-It may be writing style, it may be subject matter, it may be its level of popularity (or lack of).
-It might even be visual layout.
-Some of the most well-subscribed and followed blogs out there are, in my opinion, absolute dribbling bullwank to read.
+There are lots of different interpretations of what makes a particular blog totally fantastic or just completely flat.
+It may be the writing style, it may be the choice of subject matter, it may be its level of popularity (or lack of).
+It might even be the visual layout of a blog.
+Some of the most well-subscribed and followed blogs out there are, in my opinion, absolutely exhausting to read.

 Let’s think about that.
-This is not an withering examination of the efforts made by blog writers to create content.
+This is not a withering examination of the efforts made by blog writers to create content.
 Far from it.
 I’m the first to admit that those of us who commit our thoughts to the everlasting typewriter of the web are brave indeed.
-For no internet offering can ever truly be deleted – your writing will live on in the caches of Google for as long as it takes for the internet to evolve into those fuckers from Skynet.
+For no internet offering can ever truly be deleted – your writing will live on in the caches of Google for as long as it takes for the internet to evolve into those robots from Skynet.

 The true blog killer?
+In my opinion, there’s only one real culprit.
 Forced content.

-The posts that are written purely for the sake of getting something out there.
+I’m talking about the posts that are written purely for the sake of getting something out there.
 The ones that are written because of the schedule we give to ourselves in the quest to feel more productive.
 The ones that are written out of habit, and with nothing of any real value to add.

-So there you have it, a vow to you, dear reader, that I’ll try not to succumb to the blog killer.
-And if that means I only post once in a blue moon, then so be it.
+So there you have it, a promise to you, dear reader, that I’ll try not to succumb to the blog killer.
+And if that means I only post something once in a blue moon, then so be it.
 But at least we’ll both know that what I do put out will be something I believe is worth reading.

-Do you get what I mean?
+Do you know what I mean?

 Writer, tweeter and illustrator.
 Starving artist and thrifting expert.
 Pen for hire and first-time author at work.